 Academy Jackets: On-site Measurement Day to be Rescheduled

-Please note: Jostens will reschedule their on-site measuring day between Feb.
-22 and Feb.
-24; more specifics to follow, and check the TNN for more information.
+Please note: Jostens will reschedule their on-site measuring day in the near future; check the TNN for more information.

 TAPA Book Club Set for Feb.
 15